Madison Tree Care & Landscaping - Cincinnati, Ohio

 Emerald Ash Borer

-Emerald Ash Borer (EAB) Update (updated June 2010)
+Emerald Ash Borer (EAB) Update (updated August 2011)

-The Emerald Ash Borer pest is now present in all the counties of our work area and we are seeing its effects much sooner than expected.
-We are sounding an alarm.
+The Emerald Ash Borer pest is now present in all the counties of our work area (OH & KY) and we are seeing its effects much sooner than expected.
+It is time to take action.
+This season exposed a significant number of dead or dying Ash trees in the area.
+We predict many will not leaf out or will have significant dieback in 2012 as well.

 If you have a healthy Ash tree in your landscape, on a city or village green space near your home or in a woods screening and it is important to your landscape, we strongly recommend that it be treated before the borer damage is evident.
 Un-treated trees will likely be infested in the next few years, with a 3-5 year life expectancy after infestation.